Key takeaways

 Can I solo-build a video streaming platform as a non-technical founder?

 Realistically, no — not a custom one.
 The realtime layer has a steep learning curve and unforgiving production realities.
 Non-technical founders are best served by either (a) starting on a managed platform like Mux or Daily.co, or (b) partnering with an agency that has shipped multiple streaming products.
-We’ve worked with non-technical founders 50+ times; the pattern is well-trodden.
+We’ve done this with non-technical founders many times across 250+ projects since 2005; the pattern is well-trodden.

 Architecture